Mrigangana-Sarkar/SMART-CONTRACT-FOR-LAND-REGISTRY/README.md

    - You can now interact with the application and the smart contracts.
 Since we're using a local blockchain, there's no real money involved, making it safe to test out every feature.

-## Feedback

-Pull requests are welcome.
-For feedback and suggestions, please reach out at the following email: mangimasood2000@gmail.com or abdur8606@gmail.com.

-## License

-2024 © The University of Hong Kong

-### _Stay Happy and Keep Smiling :)_